tidalmigrations/tidalmigrations.github.io/pages/api/get_several.md

 #### GET api/v1/move_groups/[id]

-Returns the selected move group that is created by the authenticating user.
+Returns the selected move group and its applications, database instances, and servers that is created by the authenticating user.

 ### Example Request